 Manage Your IncomeYour saving and spending will always depend on how much income you can start with.
 Your career goals and personal finance goals are the same thing, so always start by looking at your career.

+Making a Career PlanInterviewers often as “Where do you see yourself in 5 years?”
+You should always have an answer to this question, because it helps build a clear roadmap forward.
 Make a Career Plan by trying to define your ideal job (and salary), and set a series of obtainable goals for the next 5 years.
 Start by looking at job postings – not for jobs that you can apply for now, but for jobs you want to land in the future.
 These job postings have all the information you need to make an effective career plan:

 - Experience requirements: Use these to define the stepping stones for jobs between now and then.

 - Skill/Education requirements: See what kind of extra education you need to obtain, or skills you need to build on your own time outside your day job.

 - Salary offers: Usually included in job postings, this will give you an idea of what kind of lifestyle you are building towards.
 This helps put a cap on the debt you take on today, since it gives a good way to see your ability to pay it off in the future.

 Making a Debt PlanOnce you have an idea of how your career can evolve, you know how much space you have for debt.
 Student loan debt usually comes first, as you try to knock out the Education Requirements for your career path.
 You can estimate how much your first jobs will pay after school by looking at job offers for entry-level positions, so your key is to see how much of a debt load you will have as soon as you finish school.